The short version

 - Send your message to a third-party AI provider to generate a response (see "Third-party services" below for who and how).

 - Keep conversation memory so context persists between sessions - per user and across every server you use the bot in, surfaced by keyword relevance, not just recency.
-Server-specific settings (channel locks, role gates, AutoMod rules, economy, and other guild config) are kept separately and scoped to that one server.

 - Handle real-time voice processing - hearing you, talking back.
 Voice audio is sent to NVIDIA NIM for transcription and synthesis.